kganesh06/dataIngestion_hive/README.md

 2. Create Staging and Actual tables in MySQL.

-3. Uploade the data into MySQL tables using Sqoop Export.
+3. Load the data into MySQL tables using Sqoop Export.

 4. Create Sqoop jobs to import data from MySQL to HDFS.